Welcome

 The TOP DD Network Study Research Team

 Network RCT Principal Investigator: Bethany Brand, Ph.D., from Towson University in Baltimore, Maryland.
-Co-Principal Investigator: Hugo Schielke, Ph.D., from Homewood Health Centre in Guelph, Ontario.
+Co-Principal Investigator: Hygge Schielke, Ph.D., from Homewood Health Centre in Guelph, Ontario.
 Senior Research Consultants: Frank Putnam, M.D.
 (University of North Carolina and Cincinnati Children's Hospital Medical Center); Richard Loewenstein, M.D.
 (University of Maryland Medical School).
 North American Research Consultants: Ruth Lanius, M.D., Ph.D. and Paul Frewen, Ph.D.
 (University of Western Ontario); Amie Myrick, L.C.P.C.
 (Family & Children’s Services of Central Maryland); Clare Pain MD, MSc., FRCPC and Catherine Classen, Ph.D.
 (University of Toronto); Kathy Steele, M.N., C.S., Metropolitan Counseling Services.
 European Research Consultants: Suzette Boon, Ph.D., private practice, the Netherlands; Ellen Jepsen, M.D., Ph.D., Research Institute at Modum Bad Psychiatric Center, Norway.

-Hugo Schielke, Ph.D.
+Hygge Schielke, Ph.D.

-Hugo Schielke
+Hygge Schielke

 Dr. Schielke's research is focused on the treatment of trauma-related disorders, psychotherapy process, and the relational components of psychotherapy.